DeaglanBartlett/symbolic_pofk/README.md

 Here we give the emulators as simple python functions, but these can be easily copied, pasted and modified to the language of your choice.
 Please see [Bartlett et al. 2023](https://arxiv.org/abs/2311.15865) for further details.
+Outside the $k$ range tested in Bartlett et al. 2023, we use the Eisenstein & Hu fit which includes baryons.

 ## Installation